JamiKettunen/chimera-libhybris/DEBUGGING.md

 You may also just try running a full Wayland compositor as documented in e.g. [Launching Wayfire](README.md#wayfire-wayland-compositor) with the help of the env vars etc here via `conspy` if it didn't launch by default.

-NOTE: Some Halium 10/11 ports may need `dinitctl restart android-hwcomposer` after running some graphical client like `test_hwcomposer` or `wayfire`.
+NOTE: Some Halium 10/11 ports may need `dinitctl restart --force android-service@hwcomposer` after running some graphical client like `test_hwcomposer` or `wayfire`.

 Some QCOM devices set display brightness to 0 with hwcomposer start, so if there's still nothing on display try e.g.
 ```sh